carbonXIII/PomodoroApp/artifacts/design.md

 mechansism will be need to store in-memory copies of the task.
 This can build on the existing in memory Task object that will be used in U001.
 Firebase offers realtime data and static file hosting while the storage is supported by google cloud.
-We want the ability to create and update tasks and also navigatiing through the Application to be fast and responsive.
-The only area for concern would be the detailed Statsitics page/screen which will need to be updated pretty frequently from the database.
+We want the ability to create and update tasks and also navigating through the Application to be fast and responsive.
+The only area for concern would be the Detailed Statsitics page/screen which will need to be updated pretty frequently from the database.
 However Firestore says it updates in real time so this most likely a non-issue.

 # Scalability

 Cloud Firestore is not only quick to be able to setup but it also allows for high scalability.
-In the details of the service it says it eliminated the middle sychronixation layer betweeen an application and backend database.
+In the details of the service it says it eliminated the middle sychronization layer betweeen an application and backend database.
 This allows real-time updates via the Firebase SDK.
 However we do not expect this application grow to get so big that we will require our own custom-made database, for security and optimization reasons, or anything like that.
-Hopefully, The Android marketplace, Android SDK and Firebase will have all the inhereint scalability we need. we will most likely never need any load balancing components in our code.
+Hopefully, The Android marketplace, Android SDK and Firebase will have all the inhereint scalability we need. we will most likely never need any load-balancing components in our code.

 # Interoperability